rhyanvargas/my-nft-dashboard/README.md

 # nft-dashboard

 Mint an nft that will also send to destination address.
+Future features below!

 ## Use Cases

-- Company wants to airdrop nfts to customers who buy other goods
+- Company wants to send nfts to customers who buy other goods

 ## Future features: